08th April 2022

 Jersey Zoo / Durrell Wildlife Conservation Trust

 Having trialled the RemoteM temperature monitoring system over several months, the system is working well as an integral part of our operating and safeguarding practices.
 Over the years, we have tried other devices to ensure we maintain enclosures and animal areas within safe and appropriate temperature ranges.
 Bluetooth or WiFi-based systems without battery back-up functions haven’t provided us with either the confidence we need in the event of power outages or system failures, or they were clumsy to operate as several different systems had to be used across the site due to signal limits.
-The RemoteM system is competitively priced and reliable, and we have had excellent support from the RemoteM technical team as we develop with them new applications and tailor data requirements to best suit the course of our work.- Matt Goetz, Head of Herpetology, Durrell Wildlife Conservation Trust
+The RemoteM system is competitively priced and reliable, and we have had excellent support from the RemoteM technical team as we develop with them new applications and tailor data requirements to best suit the course of our work.

 About Jersey Zoo

 First established in 1959 on the island of Jersey by naturalist and writer Gerald Durrell, Jersey Zoo is operated by the Durrell Wildlife Conservation Trust and provides visitors with a unique opportunity to glimpse some of the rarest animals on the planet.
-The animal collection is focused around conservation, with breeding programmes for release back to the wild, training in animal husbandry and conservation practices.
+The animal collection is focused on conservation, with breeding programmes for release back to the wild, training in animal husbandry and conservation practices.

 Maintaining a safe and healthy environment